 Our Blood Orange Mojito is the perfect way to cool off on a hot day!
 It’s not too sweet & oh so refreshing!
+The combination of fresh mint with rum and Italian soda make this drink perfect!

 I’ve never really been a mojito drinker per say.
 But a light, fresh cocktail is always wonderful when you’re swimming all day or want to cool off on a hot evening.
 Mojitos aren’t a hard drink to make.
 You just need good ingredients and a little love.
 Don’t prepare these cocktails in a big batch.
 The time you put into each glass counts and makes the drink.
 Muddle with love kids.
 Muddle with love.